wltrimbl/cmsc13600-course-materials/docs/HW-6-feed.md

 Users do not have the authority to censor their own posts or comments.

 ## Grading / testing
+5 points for the "proof of work"
+5 points for identifying the misspelled word from the qutoation.

 ## Submission
 Upload from github to gradescope.

+Create a file called `puzzle.py` that defines at least `puzzle_key` and `puzzle_misspell`, and assign an integer and a string to them, respectively, containing the key to the 9-digit puzzle and the (misspelled) word in the 9-digit `PUZZLE` that is misspelled.

+   - puzzle_easy_key = 6346
+   - puzzle_easy_misspell = "Fabruart,"
+   - puzzle_key = # 9-digit number
+   - puzzle_misspell = "" # Your answer here

+Include your `cloudysky` app too.